-FCC proposes fining carriers total of $208 million over phone location data
+FCC proposes token fines for carriers that sold phone location data

 The rumors were true: the FCC wants to fine major carriers for their approach to selling phone location data.
 The regulator has proposed a total of $208 million in fines against the top four US carriers for reportedly selling access to location info without "reasonable measures" to prevent unauthorized access.
-T-Mobile would face the stiffest penalty with over $91 million, while AT&T could be fined over $57 million.
+T-Mobile would face the (relatively) stiffest penalty with over $91 million, while AT&T could be fined over $57 million.
 Verizon (Engadget's parent company) could be hit with a roughly $48 million fine, while Sprint would 'only' have to contend with a $12 million fine.

-FCC proposes fining carriers total of $208 million over phone location data
+FCC proposes token fines for carriers that sold phone location data

 Sponsored Links